DIAGNijmegen/website-content/content/pages/vacancies/AImaster-interventional-MRI.md

 picture: vacancies/TNBC-student.png
 template: vacancy-single
 people: Henkjan Huisman
-description: AI driven real-time MRI
+description: The goal of this project is to develop Artificial Intelligence (AI) to track tumor targets and automatically steer MRI acquisitions to optimally visualize these targets in real-time MRI conditions.

 ## Background